Louisa-Otoo/counter_app_with_redux_core/README.md

 ---

-The Redux store is set up manually without Redux Toolkit.
-It uses createStore() from Redux and custom action creators and reducers.
+**The Redux store is set up manually without Redux Toolkit.
+It uses createStore() from Redux and custom action creators and reducers.**

 ---

 🙌 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repo and submit a pull request.

-👨‍💻 Author
+👨‍💻 Author,
   Louisa-Otoo

 ---